 It can be different depending on the distribution image used to build your server.
 Now that you know your file system's device you can assign it a directory and mount it for access.
 Plug your file system device into the following command in place of "/dev/diskdevice":

 mount /dev/diskdevice /mnt

 For example, for /dev/sda1 the command would be:

 Now you can access your files through the "/mnt" directory.
 Just remember that you'll need to put "/mnt" in front of the usual paths you'd use to get to files.
 For example, if you have a problem in the /etc/fstab file you need to fix, you'd actually access that file at:

 If you were to just edit "/etc/fstab" while in rescue mode you'd change the fstab for the rescue mode file system, not your normal file system.

-After you are done troubleshooting your system, you can exit Rescue Mode by clicking the Exit Rescue Mode link in the Cloud Control Panel under your server's details page.
+After you are done troubleshooting your system, you can exit Rescue Mode by clicking the button labeled Exit Rescue Mode in the Rackspace Cloud Control Panel on your Server Details page.

 © 2015 Rackspace US, Inc.